Livox-SDK/livox_high_precision_mapping/README.md

 ### 2.3 Assembly and commissioning

-According to the above introduction, after completing the corresponding hardware connection and interface configuration, install each module as compactly as possible in the following manner:
+After the hardware connection and interface configuration, integrate all the modules as compactly as possible in the following manner:

 ![](doc/images/assemble.png)

-Relative coordinates between imu and LiDAR in assembly:
+Relationship between imu coordinate and LiDAR coordinate

 ![](doc/images/coord.png)

-Effect picture installed on the drone:
+Picture of the system after installed on the drone:

 ![](doc/images/on_drone.png)

-The real installation is shown in the above figure, because LiDAR and imu are installed closely, we do not need to configure the translation parameter between them, but the distance between the imu and GNSS antenna is relatively far, we need to configure this translation parameter:
+The calibration between Lidar and imu is unnecessary as they are close to each other.
+But we do need to compensate the displacement between imu and GNSS by configuring the translation parameter as follows:

 ![](doc/images/gnss_antenna.png)